sufiyannx/sufiyannx/README.md

 - I’m currently learning frontend.
 - I'm also learning Java programming language
 - I’m looking to collaborate on big projects!
-- For the next 30 days I'm gonna upload some mini projects everyday
+- For the next 30 days I'm gonna upload some mini projects everyday!